1. Output information

 How compiled: based on multiple Office for National Statistics (ONS) data sources and other government department data (see Section 3: Important points)

-Related publications: Infrastructure in the UK, investment and net stocks article
+Related publications: Infrastructure in the UK, investment and net stocks bulletin

 2. About this QMI report

-This quality and methodology information report contains information on the data's quality characteristics (including the European Statistical System's five dimensions of quality), and the methods used.
+This quality and methodology information report contains information on the data's quality characteristics (including the European Statistical System's five dimensions of quality) and the methods used to create it.

 The information in this report will help you to: